 For decades, the concept of a bit has been the fundamental unit for information encoding in computer science.
-Recent advances in quantum computing have led to the first commercial quantum computers which operate on quantum bits (qubits) instead of bits [National Academies of Sciences, Engineering and Medicine 2019; LaRose 2019].
-Analogous to a bit that can be either 0 or 1, a qubit can also take one of two states: $|0\rangle$ and $|1\rangle$.
-But in addition, due to quantum mechanics, it can also be in a combination of these two states at once - a superposition of states.
+Recent advances in quantum computing have led to the first commercial quantum computers which operate on quantum bits (qubits) instead of bits [Leymann et al. 2020].
+Similar to a bit that can be either zero or one, a qubit can also take one of two states: $|0\rangle$ and $|1\rangle$.
+But in addition, due to quantum mechanics, it can also be in both of these two states at once - a superposition of states.
 Empowered by superposition and other fundamental properties of quantum mechanics, quantum computers have the potential to solve certain problems faster than conventional computers [Horodecki et al. 2009].
-In fact, various algorithms for quantum computers exist for which a theoretical linear or exponential speed-up over their classical counterparts was demonstrated, e.g. for the factorization of prime numbers [Shor 1999].
+In fact, various algorithms for quantum computers exist for which a theoretical speed-up of linear or exponential time was demonstrated, e.g. for the factorization of prime numbers [Shor 1999].

-As the number of available qubits of quantum computers increases, more companies start to explore quantum computing.
+As the number of available qubits increases, more companies start to explore quantum computing.
 However, it is expected that near-term devices will only contain up to a few hundred qubits [Preskill 2018].
 Another restricting factor is that these qubits are not perfect: Their states are only stable for a short amount of time.
-Because of their rapid decay, only a limited number of operations can be executed on them.
+Because of their rapid decay, only a certain number of operations can be executed on them.
 Thus, successfully programming quantum computers today is limited by the available hardware.